Fact checked

 How do I register my will if I’ve made my will with Willful?

 After completing, signing, and witnessing your will, decide on a safe place to store it.
-This should be somewhere accessible to your executor—possibly in a fireproof box/ bag or secure filing cabinet at home.
+This should be somewhere accessible to your executor—possibly in a fireproof box/bag or secure filing cabinet at home.
 If you’re storing your will in a safe or safety deposit box, ensure your executor or family members know how to access it in the event of your passing.
-Make sure to inform your executor of the location and then head to the “Your Documents” page in your Willful account, or your Willful post-purchase checklist email, to find your single-use promo code for a free will registry on CanadaWillRegistry.org.
+Make sure to inform your executor of the location and then log in to your Willful account.

-You’ll then sign up with the following information:
+You’ll then register your will with the following information:

 • The date your will was signed

-Why can’t I just store my will online at CanadaWillRegistry.org?
+Why can’t I just store my will online with Willful?

 Unfortunately Canadian laws do not support digital signage and storage of wills.
-CanadaWillRegistry.org is simply designed to provide confirmation that you have a will, and to make the location of your documents searchable as long as a valid death certificate is provided.
-It does not allow you to upload or store your will - you still need to store a physical wet-signed copy.
+The Willful Will Registry is simply designed to provide confirmation that you have a will, and to make the location of your documents searchable.
+It does not allow you to upload or store your will—you still need to store a physical wet-signed copy, unless you're in British Columbia.

-If you’re an executor looking for the will of a deceased friend or family member or believe you may have been chosen as their executor, you can visit CanadaWillRegistry.org and pay to perform a search.
-If the person searching has a valid death certificate, CanadaWillRegistry.org will confirm that a will exists and disclose where it was stored.
+If you’re an executor looking for the will of a deceased friend or family member or believe you may have been chosen as their executor, you can contact Willful Support and Willful will validate the user and ensure you are entitled to access the registration.

 Notice to Creditors